judgeschreber/dadadoodle/README.md

 **_Waiting Animation_**

-In dada-doodle-mode you draw together but you don't see what the ohter draws.
+In dada-doodle-mode you draw together but you don't see what the other user draws.
 This requires 2 painters to join the fun.
 Until the second user joins, the first user sees a waiting animation.
 I created this animation of a randomly and infinitely drawn line using the JavaScript Canvas library p5.js.

 <img src="public/previews/waiting-animation.gif">